Hritikrai55/IndustryGPT-Specialized-LLM-Bot-Using-Pre-Trained-Models/README.md

 ### Running the Notebook

-Open `Llama_Finetune.ipynb` in Jupyter/Google Colab and follow the step-by-step instructions.
+Open `Llama-model-finetune-new.ipynb` in Jupyter/Google Colab and follow the step-by-step instructions.
 The notebook is designed to be run sequentially from top to bottom.

 ## 🤖 Model Information